Systems-X-Corporation/Plex_File_Converter/README.md

 ## Installation

-It doesn't need any installation process, just click on this [link](https://drive.google.com/file/d/1FTl2cWwMsaAp2iXHeagMVyyG38C1ZreW/view?usp=sharing) to download the exe file and it is ready to be used.
+It doesn't need any installation process, just click on this [link](https://drive.google.com/drive/folders/18AvHl1LsOCEDdg7N8EUgKOb__rwJ0u5z?usp=sharing) to find the exe file and the user guide.
+Download the exe file and it is ready to be used.

 ## How to use